 Our business has grown over the last several years.
 We rely heavily on information technology systems to help manage critical functions such as order processing, revenue recognition, financial forecasts, inventory and supply chain management and trade compliance reviews.
-However, we have been slow to adopt and implement certain automated functions, which could have a negative impact on our business.
-For example, a large part of our order processing relies on the manual processing of emails internally and from our customers.
+Certain of these systems were developed by us for our internal use and as such may have a higher risk of failure or not receive the same level of support as systems purchased from and supported by external technology companies.
+In addition, we have been slow to adopt and implement certain automated functions, which could have a negative impact on our business.
+For example, a large part of our order processing relies on the manual processing of emails internally and receipt of customer purchase orders through email and, to a lesser extent, through electronic data interchange from our customers.
 Combined with the fact that we may receive a majority of our orders in the last few weeks of any given quarter, a significant interruption in our email service or other systems could result in delayed order fulfillment and decreased revenue for that quarter.
 To manage any future growth effectively, we must continue to improve and expand our information technology and financial infrastructure, operating and administrative systems and controls, and continue to manage headcount, capital and processes in an efficient manner.
 We may not be able to successfully implement requisite improvements to these systems, controls and processes, such as system access and change management controls, in a timely or efficient manner.
-We are in the early planning stages for a new enterprise resource planning system and such change has already and will continue to result in additional cost and likely will cause some disruption during the system implementation process.
-Our failure to operate in the intended manner, may result in our inability to manage the growth of our business and to accurately forecast our revenue, expenses and earnings, or to prevent certain losses.
+We purchased a new enterprise resource planning system during the second quarter of 2014.
+We are in the early stages of implementing the new system and, as a result, we have incurred and will continue to incur additional costs in connection with implementation process.
+Our failure to improve our systems and processes, or their failure to operate in the intended manner, may result in our inability to manage the growth of our business and to accurately forecast our revenue, expenses and earnings, or to prevent certain losses.
 In addition, our systems and processes may not prevent or detect all errors, omissions or fraud.
-Our productivity and the quality of our products and services may be adversely affected if we do not integrate and train our new employees quickly and effectively.
-Any future growth would add complexity to our organization and require effective coordina
+Our productivity and the quality of our products and services may also be adversely affected if we do not integrate and train our new employees guickly and effectively.
+Any future growth would add complexity to our organization and require effective coordination throughout our organization.
+Failure to manage any future growth effectively could result in increased costs and harm our results of operations.